zkamvar/user2021/prose.md

 github account, switch the branch for displaying changes, and use GitHub to preview lessons.

-One of the biggest challenges was our RMarkdown lessons, which were rebuilt with the latest versions of R and R packages.
+One of the biggest challenges were with our RMarkdown lessons.
+These are rebuilt with the latest versions of R and R packages.
 When breaking changes occurred, maintainers would only know when they were published on the website.
 There was a big need for people to be able to preview content without deploying it first.

 So, now that we have our field full of cowpaths, we need to figure out which ones need to be paved over as we grow as an organisation and encounter more and